 - Make sure to check their website for current and future exhibitions - they’ve always got cool stuff.
 At the time of writing, the New-York Historical Society is anticipating a Harry Potter-inspired magic exhibit!

-New-York Historical Society: Logistics and FAQs
+the New-York Historical Society: Frequently Asked Questions & Logistics

 Senior/Educator/Active Military $16